Home > Business > Training > Training: the revenge of face-to-face educational games

 Share this page :

-The use of educational games during face-to-face training is experiencing growing success!
-The need to regain proximity and interactivity with the professional environment has a lot to do with it.
-But this success can also be explained by a more diversified offering and increasing quality.
-Overview with Arnaud Barrès, game designer.
+The use of educational games in face-to-face training courses is becoming increasingly popular!
+This is largely due to the need for greater proximity and interactivity with the professional environment.
+But this success can also be explained by a more diversified offer and an increase in quality.
+We take a closer look with game designer Arnaud Barrès.

 Face-to-face educational games have many advantages.

-On the one hand, the exponential development of digital in work and communication tools, further accentuated by teleworking.
-At the same time, serious games or digital educational games have also widely developed in adult training, but mainly in “solo” and distance learning.
+On the one hand, the exponential development of digital working and communication tools, accentuated by teleworking.
+At the same time, serious games, or digital educational games, have also been widely used in adult training, but mainly on their own and remotely.

-On the other hand, in recent years we have seen a revival of educational games, particularly board games, during face-to-face training.
-A dynamic which has been further strengthened following the health crisis.
+On the other hand, the last few years have seen a revival in the use of educational games, particularly board games, in face-to-face training.
+This trend has been further strengthened by the health crisis.

 But what are the reasons for this success?
-And how do educational games contribute to the success of training?
+And how do educational games contribute to the success of training courses?

-Educational games have 4 common characteristics which are all assets to facilitate learning during face-to-face training.
+Educational games have 4 common characteristics which are all assets for facilitating learning during face-to-face training.

 1. They allow you to simulate.

-3. They are based on interactions and cooperation.
+3. They are based on interaction and cooperation.

 4. They arouse emotions.